leucos/ansible-tuto/step-11/README.md

 ansible-playbook -i step-11/hosts step-11/haproxy.yml
 ```

-Note that, while we could, it's not necessary to run the apache playbook since nothing
+Note that, while we could, it's not necessary to run the apache playbook since
-changed, but we had to cheat a bit for that.
-Here is the updated haproxy playbook
+nothing changed, but we had to cheat a bit for that.
+Here is the updated
-:
+haproxy playbook:

 ```yaml
 - hosts: web